InstructAny2Pix: Flexible Visual Editing via Multimodal Instruction Following: Related Works

+There are numerous image-editing methods based on text-to-image diffusion models \cite{ramesh2022,rombach2021highresolution,podell2023sdxl,kawar2023imagic}.
+The earliest works required a pair of source and target prompts to perform an edit.
+Common approaches include DDIM \cite{song2020denoising}, Prompt2Prompt (P2P)~\cite{hertz2022prompt}, Plug-and-Play~\cite{Tumanyan_2023_CVPR}, and Null-text Inversion~\cite{mokady2022null}.
+These models have very limited flexibility.
+To achieve good editing results, users must provide long, detailed captions paired in a specific way.

-The last family is instruction-guided methods.
-Unlike previous methods, these models only requires a vague text instruction such as ``add fireworks".
-InstructPix2Pix \cite{brooks2023instructpix2pix} achieves this by curating a large machine-generated image editing dataset using P2P, then directly fine-tuning on instruction-following generation.
-MagicBrush \cite{Zhang2023MagicBrush} curated a higher quality human-annotated dataset by requesting humans to perform editing operations using tools such as PhotoShop.
+By contrast, instruction-guided image editing methods only require vague text instructions, such as "add fireworks."
+InstructPix2Pix \cite{brooks2023instructpix2pix} first achieved this by curating a large machine-generated image-editing dataset using P2P and then directly fine-tuning a diffusion model end-to-end on this dataset.
+MagicBrush \cite{Zhang2023MagicBrush} curated a higher-quality human-annotated dataset by requesting humans to perform editing operations using tools such as Photoshop.
 MGIE \cite{fu2023guiding} utilizes a multi-modal large language model to process editing instructions and input images.
-But it still operate on a single source image with text-only instructions.
-All these works are limited to simple instructions and require iteratively applying the model recurrently for complex instructions.
-Additionally, they cannot take audiovisual input as auxiliary information.
+While it achieves better results than pure diffusion-based methods like InstructPix2Pix and MagicBrush, it still operates only with a single source image and text-only instructions.

-Unlike previous works, our work extends the scope of valid instructions to multi-modal, multi-object inputs and can perform complicated instructions in a single turn.
+Unlike previous works in this area, our work extends the edit instructions to multi-modal, multi-object instructions, greatly enhancing the flexibility of image editing models.